microsoft/dotnet/Documentation/compatibility/winform's-DomainUpDownControl-button's-actions-in-sync.md

 The <xref:System.Windows.Forms.DomainUpDown>
 control's <xref:System.Windows.Forms.DomainUpDown.UpButton?displayProperty=nameWithType>
 action is currently ignored when control text is present and the developer is required to use <xref:System.Windows.Forms.DomainUpDown.DownButton?displayProperty=nameWithType> action on the control before using <xref:System.Windows.Forms.DomainUpDown.UpButton?displayProperty=nameWithType> action.
-This change is to make both <xref:System.Windows.Forms.DomainUpDown.UpButton?displayProperty=nameWithType> and <xref:System.Windows.Forms.DomainUpDown.DownButton?displayProperty=nameWithType> actions work independantly in this scenario and are in sync.
+This change is to make both <xref:System.Windows.Forms.DomainUpDown.UpButton?displayProperty=nameWithType> and <xref:System.Windows.Forms.DomainUpDown.DownButton?displayProperty=nameWithType> actions work independently in this scenario and remain in sync.

+- [X] Quirked
-- [ ] Quirked
+- [ ] Not Quirked

 ### Recommended Action